TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Tips.rst

     counterpart in prior patchlevel versions.
 *   Removed language keys will only be removed in the TYPO3 major version scope where the change is committed to.
+*   A language label must **only** be removed in "main" versions, never backported to other branches.
+This would remove the label from translations of existing, non-updated TYPO3-setups of that version from the translation server downloads.
+Labels can only be removed if they have never been used in the any of the patchlevel releases that came before.
+Example: A language key that has been used in 13.4.1 and then Fluid templates were changed in 13.4.10 (to not need the key anymore).
+Because of this, the key can **not** be removed, because existing 13.4.1 releases would then no longer contain the translation.
 *   Any existing label change committed to `main` will automatically update labels in ALL other TYPO3 versions, even if the TYPO3 Core repository does not backport the patch to earlier versions.
 Non-existing labels